Project Commands

 init

 Initializes Fastman configuration in an existing FastAPI project.
-Use this when you have a project that wasn't created with fastman new but you want to use Fastman's commands.
+Use this when you have a project that wasn't created with fastman create but you want to use Fastman's commands.

 fastman init